How You Want It?

 "How You Want It?" (stylized as "HYWI?") is a song by American recording artist Teyana Taylor featuring King Combs.
-It was released as a single via GOOD Music and Def Jam Recordings on August 2, 2019.
+It was released as a single via GOOD Music and Def Jam Recordings on August 2, 2019 as the lead single from her third studio album The Album.
 The song was written by Teyana Taylor, Sean Combs, Eric Bellinger, Nashiem Myrick, Mason Betha, Keisha Spivey, Curtis Mayfield, alongside its producers, BoogzDaBeast, Cardiak, and Hitmaka.

 Composition

 The song runs for 3 minutes and 42 seconds and samples Mase's "What You Want", which also contains a sample of Curtis Mayfield's "Right On The Darkness".
 The track contains "crisp drums and light guitars", as described by Hype Beast.

 Promotion

 Just a week prior to the song's release, she announced on Instagram its release date and a teaser for the music video.

 Music video

 The music video was released on the same day as the song's release on Taylor's YouTube channel.
 Directed by Taylor herself (under the name "Spike Tee"), it features footage of King Combs.